neondatabase/website/content/docs/guides/branching-github-actions.md

 - The `base_branch` is the branch you are merging into.
 It's the "upstream" branch used as the reference point for the comparison.
 If you don’t explicitly specify the `base_branch`, the action defaults to comparing the `compare_branch` with its parent branch.
 The `base_branch` branch is usually named `main`, which is default name of the root branch created with each Neon project.
 - The `database` is the name of the database containing the schema to be compared.
 - The `username` is the name of the Postgres role that owns the database.
-- `permissions` allows comments to be written on pull requests and repository contents to be read, this is needed, if, for instance, you need to checkout your branch to run migrations.
+- `permissions` allows comments to be written on pull requests and repository contents to be read.
+These permissions are necessary if, for example, you need to check out your branch to run migrations.

   ```yaml
   permissions: